S O C I A L M E D I A.

 However, I do not let social media take over my life.
 I know when to put the phone away.
 I know when to be present when I’m with my family, friends, and Andrew.

 It may seem like I’m always on my phone when you watch my Instagram Stories.
 So, I want to share the benefits of taking a break from social media.

 This is one of the BEST ways that you can stay present in your life.
 Snap the picture of your food and save it for posting later.
 I get it – you’re at the most CHIC restaurant, and out comes your very Instagramable meal which you must capture.
 Trust, me, I totally get it.
 But do you really need to post it that very minute?
 NOPE.
 Save it, and find time later for when you can properly post it.
 You may want to add a caption, or brighten up the photo?
 Don’t forget to tag the restaurant, and make sure your fonts and colours match your brand.
 All of those things take up time.
 This is why I just save the photo to my phone, and once I’m done enjoying my meal with whomever I’m with, I can post the picture.
 My absolute PET PEEVE is when I see couples or a group of friends all on their phones at dinner.
 Like, are you kidding me??
 Have a goddamn conversation.
 SAVE THE POSTING FOR LATER.

 2. TURN OFF NOTIFICATIONS

 This is HUGE.
 There is nothing more distracting than your phone blinking or worse, making sounds every time you get a DM or someone comments on your photo.
 NONONONONO!
 Turn.
 It.
 Off.
 You’ll get to it when you can.
-Again, I’m huge on setting aside time to look at my phone.
+Again, I’m huge on setting aside time to look at my phone as well as taking a break from social media.
 There’s no need to response to DMs right away.
 Which brings me to my next point.